“I’ll hear the same song three times during a 30-minute drive!” my friends complain.

 An easy way to commit new characters to memory is to practice using them in a sentence yourself.
 Take your list of unknown words or phrases and craft funny sentences with them.

-Learn Chinese Through Music with These 5 Chinese Cover Songs
+Learn Chinese with Music: 5 Stellar Chinese Covers to Popular English Songs

 As I previously stated, you’ll sometimes find multiple versions of a song available on YouTube.
 Many times the title of these songs are not translated, but you’ll see 中文版 (zhōng wén bǎn), which literally means Chinese version.

 Just like The Chainsmokers’ song “Closer,” the Chinese version by 嚴之 yán zhī (aka Andrewpop) tells the story of a couple who lost contact several years ago but ran into each other again and fell back into intimacy.

 As you see below, the Chinese lyrics in this version uses words and phrases associated with losing touch with someone, feeling a sense of familiarity, reminiscing about old times, feeling your heart rate increase and other similar topics.

 Here is the Chinese chorus and translation: